Eversholt Lower School is an inclusive school that supports the needs, well being and progress of every child.

 In the first instance, we ask families to communicate with their child’s teacher, as they are likely to know your child best in school.

-Families can also contact our Head Teacher, Mrs Miller via telephone on 01525 280298, or via email.
+Further communication can be made with Mrs Tracy Lewis our Sendco or contact the Head Teacher, Mrs Miller via telephone on 01525 280298, or via email.

 We talk to your children regularly about their wishes and feelings and we ask you to do the same, as this is how we can get the support just right.
 Our school council representatives help us to know our children better, and your child’s support staff member and teacher will add that personal touch too.